 There’s a lot of confusion and mis-information when it comes to blocked websites in China.
 Part of this has to do with the fluid nature of China’s internet (this list is always changing, which is why it’s updated every month).

-Another reason for the confusion, though, is that some websites (including Wikipedia) continue to share wrong information.
+Another reason for the confusion, though, is that some websites (including Wikipedia) continue to share outdated or outright wrong information.

 Here’s a quick list of the websites and apps that AREN’T blocked in China – even though you might be told otherwise.

 - Netflix/Hulu: Technically, Netflix and Hulu are not blocked in China.
 The website is accessible, but since the content hasn’t been licensed in China, you’ll still run into a “Sorry, our service hasn’t come to this country yet” message.
 Learn more about how to stream Netflix in China.

 - Banking: Thankfully, you don’t need to worry about not being able to log into your bank account online.
 To date, no western banks have had their websites blocked in China.

 - iMessage & FaceTime: Despite a tenuous relationship with China, Apple has been able to maintain and open iMessage platform for all its iPhone users.

 If you’re not already aware, there are ways to access websites and apps that are blocked in China.
 It’s a technology known as a Virtual Private Network, or “VPN” for short.